NateWr/business-profile/readme.txt

 2. An easy-to-use form lets you add all of the information, locate the correct map coordinates and set up your opening hours.
 3. Choose what information to display with the widget, or check out the shortcode attributes in the help document included.
 4. Optional multi-location support to easily display all of your locations.
+5. Add a contact card to any page or post with the block.

 == Changelog ==

+= 1.2 (2018-12-11) =
+* Add gutenberg block for the contact card

 = 1.1.5 (2018-09-26) =
 * Fix: Address coordinate lookups need to be https:// and use api key